JetBrains/teamcity-documentation/topics/known-issues.md

 This page contains a list of workarounds for known issues in TeamCity.

+To see issues specific to particular versions of TeamCity, go to the [respective section](known-issues.md#Issues+per+TeamCity+versions).

 <anchor name="jdk8_240"/>

 ## Incompatibility with JDK 8 update 242+